samba425/konva-architecture-canvas/GITHUB_PAGES_DEPLOYMENT.md

 # GitHub Pages Deployment Guide

-This guide explains how to deploy the Architecture Builder application to GitHub Pages (both Cisco GitHub and public GitHub).
+This guide explains how to deploy the Architecture Builder application to GitHub Pages.

 ## Prerequisites